SDSU to Launch Innovative Curriculum Management System

 17 April 2020: The inital build of the 19/20 online catalog is complete.
 Curriculum Services staff will continue to learn about Acalog features, practices, and functions.
 In addition, the build of the 20/21 online catalog will take place soon.
 Please check back for updates on this.

 7 April 2020: Completed the final review of the combined online catalog.
 The project team verified change requests and began the activation process and scheduled the wrap-up session to deploy the solution.

 23 March 2020 – 6 April 2020: Conducted the final review of the combined online catalog.
 Curriculum Services staff verified content, validated functionality, and reported issues.

 Curriculog Project Status

-21 May 2020 – 27 May 2020: Through consultation with the vendor, the project team is in the process of developing the curricular proposal forms for the system, and also building out the workflow for Curiculog, which includes an updated list of users.
+21 May 2020 – 27 May 2020: Through consultation with the vendor, the project team developed the curricular proposal forms for the system, and built out the workflow for Curiculog, which included an updated list of users.

-24 April 2020: Curriculog project begins.
-The project team will attend advising sessions and work with the vendor to devlop the new curriculum management platform.
+24 April 2020: Curriculog project began.
+The project team attended advising sessions and worked with the vendor to devlop the new curriculum management platform.